 Even thought the functions are limited this is still a decent app.
 But because the app comes as a 7 day demo and let’s you experience the full functions of the app the lack of more options leaves you longing for more.
 Which is actually the whole point of a demo so I guess that’s not a bad thing :).

-The second thing that is limited in the demo version is the number of undos you can perform.
 You can only undo your actions 6 times before it locks the option.

 There is a wide array of brushes but most of them are locked in the demo.
 Still, for basic sketching these would be more then enough.
 You have a normal pen (with all options unlocked even in the demo), pencil (also everything unlocked) with a nice graphite texture to it, a crayon, brush, airbrush, texture brush, a texture roller, a magic brush and shape brush.